 Prabhas Moghe, Distinguished Professor in the School of Engineering, is the inaugural Vice Chancellor for Research and Innovation.
 Among his achievements, he conceptualized and directed the first National Science Foundation-funded IGERT program at Rutgers.
 This program and the sequel program have created collaborative networks across the institution and supported the Ph.D. training of more than 50 graduate students over the course of a decade, serving as a blueprint for several other Ph.D. training programs.

-Lavinia Boxill is the Vice President for Development, New Brunswick at Rutgers University and the Rutgers University Foundation.
-Lavinia maintains her own fundraising portfolio of principal gift prospects and oversees 25 major gift officers fundraising on the flagship New Brunswick campus.
-During her 20 years with Rutgers, Lavinia spent six years in front-line fundraising in the second-largest academic unit at the university, and the past fourteen years managing and directing the growth of major gifts for the Rutgers University Foundation.
-As a member of the foundation’s senior staff, Lavinia played an integral role in planning the university’s comprehensive $1 billion campaign.
+Lavinia Boxill is the Vice Chancellor for Advancement, New Brunswick.
+A member of the Rutgers University Foundation's Executive Leadership Group, she oversees major gifts fundraising and advancement activities for Rutgers University–New Brunswick.
+During her more than 20 years with Rutgers, Lavinia spent six years front-line fundraising for the second-largest academic unit at the university, and the past sixteen years managing and directing the growth of major gifts for the Rutgers University Foundation.

 Vice Chancellor, Enrollment Management